-If the cruise control is set at a desired speed and then the brakes are applied or \(\infty\) is pressed, the cruise control is disengaged without erasing the set speed from memory.
+If the cruise control is set at a desired speed and then the brakes are applied or \infty is pressed, the cruise control is disengaged without erasing the set speed from memory.

-Once the vehicle reaches about 40 km/h (25 mph) or more, press RES+ up briefly.
-The vehicle returns to the previously set speed.
+Once the vehicle speed is 40 km/h (25 mph) or greater, briefly press +RES.
+The vehicle returns to the previous set speed.